PLEASE NOTE: THIS PRODUCT IS TEMPORARILY OUT OF STOCK UNTIL DECEMBER 2023.

-The Smoking Protector is designed to help prevent burns if a person drops a cigarette while smoking.
+The Smoking Protector is designed to help prevent burns if a Patient drops a cigarette while smoking.

 Standard or Wide Widths

 Wear the Smoking Protector like an apron.
-Fasten the strap behind the neck, then tie the side tape around the person’s back.
+Fasten the strap behind the neck, then tie the side tape around the Patient’s back.
 Tie with a bow that will be easy to undo.

 A variety of garments use this Flame Retardant material from the USA in high risk industries.
 These include shirts, pants, coveralls, jackets, bib overalls, arc flash suits for maintenance & electrical workers and for workers in electric utilities, oil, gas, petrochemical, chemical and ferrous metal industries.